mysensors/NodeManager/README.md

 	const char* getDescription();
 	// configure the behavior of the child when setValue() is called multiple times.
 It can be NONE (ignore the previous values but the last one),  AVG (averages the values), SUM (sum up the values) (default: AVG) void setValueProcessing(child_processing value);
+	// send the value to the gateway even if there have been no samples collected (default: false) void setSendWithoutValue(bool value);
 	// set the value of the child
 	void setValue(int value);
 	void setValue(float value);